kaosat-dev/Blenvy/tools/bevy_blueprints/README.md

     .components_list =>  refined, pythonified list of available components

+- perhaps directly export default values within the schema.json ?
+        - for most types , it is straighforward, but others, not so muc: like the default color in Bevy , etc

 UI:
  - [x] filterable list of components to DISPLAY for selection : ComponentDefinitionsList